PixelBotGeneralAccess/Pixel-bots-ANU/README.md

 * Click on the links to view our most up to date [system requirement document V2.1](https://drive.google.com/drive/folders/1huY71n9ufuH4K-tJtcv29GhEhsm8hToV) and [system architecture document V3.0](https://drive.google.com/drive/folders/1huY71n9ufuH4K-tJtcv29GhEhsm8hToV).
 We will discuss the details of these documents with our client on 3th May.
 * All developments for the requirements for Semester 1 in [system requirement document](https://drive.google.com/drive/folders/1huY71n9ufuH4K-tJtcv29GhEhsm8hToV) are completed, including a functional user interface, AI path-finding algorithm based on A-star search and simulation.
 * The team has signed the IP agreement and has received a confirmation from the dean of student.
 We are now waiting for the signature from ANU before we can forward the agreement to our client.
+* After much research and discussion with the output team, we decided to choose Bluetooth as the communication tool between the software and hardware part of the system.
+Relevant research documents can be found [here](https://docs.google.com/document/d/1Xd52FfzE8CCT6KR1VAp7FKMdvjWYmW6_B3Rt2MJbEb8/edit).
 * We are now in the process of preparing our handover document.